Sparsely-gated Mixture-of-Expert Layers for CNN Interpretability: Approach

 \subsection{Sparsely-gated MoEs for CNNs}

 We propose a method to embed sparse MoE layers into CNNs with the goal to achieve computational complexity similar to the baseline in terms of parameters.
-Without loss of generality, we consider a CNN consisting of residual blocks~\cite{HeZRS16} (see Figure \ref{fig:moe-blocks}).
+Without loss of generality, we consider a CNN consisting of residual blocks~\cite{he2016deep} (see Figure \ref{fig:moe-blocks}).
 The proposed \textit{ResBlock-MoE} architecture uses a complete residual block as its expert.
-The MoE layer encapsulates multiple replicas of the block that are activated and mixed using a gating module.
+The MoE layer encapsulates multiple replicas of the block that are activated and mixed using a gate.
+We experiment with inserting MoE layers at different positions in the model architecture.

-We consider two types of gates (see Figure~\ref{fig:classification_gating_networks}): the \textit{GAP-FC} gate consists of a GAP layer followed by a single fully connected layer, whereas the \textit{Conv-GAP-FC} additionally contains a convolutional layer, which can use detailed, local information encoded in the input features.
+We consider two types of gates (see Figure~\ref{fig:classification_gating_networks}): the \textit{GAP-FC} gate consists of a GAP layer followed by a single fully-connected layer, whereas the \textit{Conv-GAP-FC} additionally contains a convolutional layer, which can use detailed, local information encoded in the input features.